AkBKukU/docker-scripts/mastodon/README.md

 machine.
 Set the SMTP port in Mastodon to the host IP and SMTP user and pass to anything.
 MailHog will show the email that would have been sent in a web page.
 Use that to validate the account and then never worry about it again.

+## DB Encryption

+Mastodon recently required some new encryption keys for the database.
+These will break the running setup when you update.
+To fix it or on first install you will need to go into the `app/www` folder and run:

+    bin/rails db:encryption:init

+This will give you the keys you need to add to you ENV file.